larrylai19/1081ComputerProgrammingI/README.md

 # 1081-Computer-Programming-I
-#Repository of my class when I  a freshman.
+Repository of my class when I  a freshman.
+# 1081-Computer-Programming-I